graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Formal Specification**

-- Let {typesByName} be the set of all types accross all subgraphs involved in the schema composition by their given type name.
+- Let {typesByName} be the set of all types across all subgraphs involved in the schema composition by their given type name.
 - Given each pair of types {typeA} and {typeB} in {typesByName}
   - {typeA} and {typeB} must have the same kind

 **Explanatory Text**

-GraphQL Composite Schemas spec considers types with the same name accross subgraphs as semantically equivalent and mergable.
+GraphQL Composite Schemas spec considers types with the same name across subgraphs as semantically equivalent and mergeable.

 Types that do not have the same kind are considered not mergeable.